Birthing Center at Mountain Vista Medical Center

 Nurseries & Special Care

 In addition to other security measures, we use a high-tech electronic surveillance system to keep track of each baby.
-After birth, we place a small monitoring band around your baby’s ankle, where it remains until you take the baby home.
-The band, which is completely safe, transmits an electronic signal to a nursing station and alerts nurses if a baby is ever moved too close to an exit.
+After birth, we place a small monitoring tag around the umbilical cord, where it remains until you take your baby home or until the cord falls off.
+If the cord falls off while you are at the hospital, a monitoring band will be placed around your baby's ankle.
+Both bands are completely safe, transmit an electronic signal to a nursing station and alerts nurses if the baby is ever moved too close to an exit.

 Additionally, the Women’s Services department is a secured area, where visitors must be let in by a staff member.